 Some of the most memorable scenes on screen involve chases.
-Agents pursuing hit men through a busy city.
-Imperial troops on the heels of rebels and smugglers in a galaxy far, far away.
+Pulse-quickening car pursuits with danger at every turn.
+Imperial troops on the tail of rebels and smugglers in a galaxy far, far away.
+Man vs. plane, with everything at stake.
 Whatever the scenario, they captivate us with elements of surprise, stress, sometimes comedy, and always top-notch action.

-We’ve put together a list of the 10 best chase scenes in Hollywood history you’ll probably want to check out, and the fun trivia behind the epic action.
+Here are 10 of the best chase scenes in Hollywood history for you to check out, and the fun trivia behind the epic entertainment.

 Star Wars: Episode V – The Empire Strikes Back (1980)